floatflower/FFQTimerThread/README.md

 ```
 LIBS += -lffqtimerthread
 ```
-By default, the library will be installed to /usr/include, To change "/usr" to another location, run:
+By default, the library will be installed to **/usr/include**.
-For example, change to /usr/local/include
+To change "/usr" to another location, for example, change to /usr/local/include, run:
 ```
 ~$ qmake -r PREFIX=/usr/local
 ```